 What rare bird has stopped seven logging projects in Oregon?
-If you’re assuming it’s the northern spotted Owl, you’re wrong.
+If you’re assuming it’s the Northern Spotted Owl, you’re wrong.

 A high-pitched call belongs to the marbled murrelet.
 It’s a threatened seabird.
 But it nests on the branches of big, old trees.
+Rob Manning went looking for the bird and came back with this report.

 Before I took to the woods to find a marbled murrelet, Ann Forest Burns warned me about the experience.
 She’s with the timber industry group, the American Forest Resource Council.